crackme-py picoCTF 2021 Solution

 1. Step 1Read the source and identify the decode function

-Open crackme.py and read it.
-You will find two variables: bezos_cc_secret (the encoded flag) and a decode_secret function that reverses the encoding.
-The script normally prompts for input and checks it, but the decode function is exposed and callable directly.
+Open crackme.py.
+It contains two relevant names: bezos_cc_secret (the encoded flag) and decode_secret (the function that reverses the encoding).
+The decode function is exposed and callable without solving the password check.

 Learn more

-The key insight in reverse engineering is recognizing when a program already contains its own decryption routine.
-Rather than reimplementing the algorithm, you can simply call the existing function with the right input.
-This is a common pattern in crackme challenges and real malware analysis.
+The reverse-engineering insight: recognize when a program already contains its own decryption routine.
+Rather than reimplementing the algorithm, you call the existing function with the right input.
+Common pattern in crackme challenges and in real malware analysis.

 2. Step 2Call decode_secret directly on the hardcoded value